Rent-My-Tent/Rent-My-Tent/README.md

   - Public blockchain infrastructure is well-suited to freely create and exchange unique digital representations of physical items - in our case - tents!
 * What demographics do you serve?
   - 250,000 tents are left at music festivals across the UK every year.
 Source: Association of Independent Festivals.
-  - Atomik Research found that music fans take £795 of camping gear to festivals leave £200's worth behind.
+  - [Atomik Research](https://www.atomikresearch.co.uk/survey-finds-2000000-worth-of-tents-and-sleeping-bags-abandoned-each-year/) found that music fans take £795 of camping gear to festivals leave £200's worth behind.
 * What is the size of the market?
 * What other solutions are currently being used to address this problem?
 * What are the geopolitical, cultural-social-economic factors that must be taken into consideration?
   - Calls to ban retailers from selling "single-use" tents.
-  - In a recent survey, 12% of respondents said they thought that a left tent would go to charity.
+  - In a recent festival-goer-survey, 12% of respondents said they thought that a left tent would go to charity.
 It doesn’t.
   - Festival goers have become much more mindful in recent years, Glastonbury claim that 99.3% of tents we're taken home last year.
 * What are some nuances and complexities that must be addressed?
-  - Bootstrapping two-sided marketplace - chicken & egg problem.
+  - Bootstrapping a two-sided marketplace - the classic chicken & egg problem.
   - Market dynamics.
   - Messaging.